afram/reveal.js/md/slide-09-arrow-syntax.md

 var empty = function() {};

 // Single param
+// must use parentheses
 var identity = function(x) { return x; };

 // cube equivalent
+// must use return statement
 var cube = function(x) { return x * x * x; };

+// return an object literal in es5
+// no need to use parentheses
-// return an object literal in es5 var myObj = function(key, val) { return {key: val} };
+// around object literal
+var myObj = function(key, val) { return {key: val} };

+// Always have to explicitly return in classic functions function myArr() {
+  return [1, 2, 3];
+}
 ```

 Note:
-- JavaScript is lexically scoped for the most part, however the binding of the 'this' keyword could be set dynamically at run time.
+- JavaScript is lexically scoped, however the binding of the 'this' keyword can be set dynamically at run time.

 - Arrow functions bind 'this' to the lexical scope they are created.

+- Support statement block bodes and expression statement bodies.

 - The last line or result of expression is automatically returned